 John McLarty: Back to the very beginning.

-Kimberly Faith: And I appreciate you bringing that up because, we’re gonna kinda talk we’re gonna talk about this this this particular podcast is gonna be who he is, what he does.
+Kimberly Faith: And I appreciate you bringing that up because, we’re going to kind of talk, we’re going to talk about, this particular podcast is going to be who he is, what he does.
 And this is, again, based on individual interactions with the Holy Spirit.
-And the the next podcast is going to be focused on how you rebuff him, how you limit him, how a person and then we’re gonna look at three particular scriptures about that.
-So and and the I think the second podcast for me was was very instructional, and very important for my daily life because it gave me a measuring stick to know whether I was actually engaging in the full the full benefit of the Holy Spirit in my daily life.
+And the next podcast is going to be focused on how you rebuff him, how you limit him, how a person and then we’re going to look at three particular scriptures about that.
+So I think the second podcast for me was very instructional, and very important for my daily life because it gave me a measuring stick to know whether I was actually engaging in the full benefit of the Holy Spirit in my daily life.

 John McLarty: Yeah.
 And we think of the abundant life and the fruits of the spirit.